apostrophecms/starter-kit-pro-essentials/README.md

 * Basic example configuration of the `@apostrophecms-pro/palette` module.
 * The `@apostrophecms-pro/document-versions` module.
 * Simple examples of front-end code.

+## Before you begin

+This document assumes familiarity with Apostrophe concepts.
+If you are not already familiar with single-site Apostrophe development, you should pause here and familiarize yourself with the [A3 ApostropheCMS documentation](https://v3.docs.apostrophecms.org/) as a starting point.

 ## First Steps: required before startup